Showing posts with label Vitamin C. Show all posts

 Ten Health Benefits of Tomatoes

 1. Tomatoes are the most concentrated food source of lycopene.
-Lycopene is an antioxidant that may play a role in the prevention and treatment of some cancers, such as colon, prostate, breast, lung, and pancreatic cancers.
+Lycopene is an antioxidant that may play a role in preventing and treating some cancers, such as colon, prostate, breast, lung, and pancreatic cancers.

-3. Tomatoes are high in Vitamin C. One-cup tomato provides about 78 percent of the daily value (DV)1.
-Consuming foods rich in vitamin C helps the body resist infection and aids in wound healing.
+3. Tomatoes are high in Vitamin C. One cup tomato provides about 78 percent of the daily value (DV)1.
+Consuming foods rich in vitamin C helps the body resist infection and heal wounds.

 4. Tomatoes are a good source of fiber.
 One cup of diced tomatoes provides 7.9 percent of the DV for fiber.
 Studies show fiber may lower high blood cholesterol levels, aid in maintaining stable blood sugar levels and help an individual feel full longer.